-- 1. Returning students desiring to enroll for the next school year will complete the online enrollment process.
-PA gives preference to returning students for a one-month period. - 2.
-If a student has shown a consistent lack of interest in school assignments or an uncooperative, disrespectful, irreverent or disobedient spirit with PA staff, s/he may either be refused re-enrollment or possibly be granted provisional re-enrollment with a plan for improvement determined by PA.
+1. Returning students desiring to enroll for the next school year will complete the online enrollment process.
+PA gives priority re-enrollment to returning students through January 31 of the prior year.

+2. If a student has shown a consistent lack of interest in school assignments or an uncooperative, disrespectful, irreverent or disobedient spirit with PA staff, s/he may either be refused re-enrollment or possibly be granted provisional re-enrollment with a plan for improvement determined by PA.
 Each enrollment submitted to PA will be marked with the date and time that it is received and will be processed in the order received for determining class availability (if received after the two-week window opening up to the public.)
 An enrollment is not considered "received" unless it is submitted with the required nonrefundable enrollment fee.